danmlr/coordinated-motion-planning/README.md

 ## Installation

-Please ensure that you have java>=11 installed.
+Please ensure that you have java 11 installed.
 Then you just have to clone the repository.
 No external library is required.

 ## Use